shooshx/led_matrix_clock/README.md

 - animations for timer, stop watch (cursor?)
 - timer alarm changes active_section
 - after some time with of inactivity go back to clock
-- timer text aligned to fixed 2 digits of x_after
 - font editor
 - GPIO buttons
-- color offset in display
+- color offset in display?
-- test setFastUpdate
 - animations
     - game of life
     - plasma